-Seven Australian universities offer accredited education programs that cover the Institute's Actuary Program subjects.
+Seven Australian universities offer accredited education programs that cover the Actuary Program subjects.

-Students may be granted exemptions from these subjects based on university grades that are consistent with Institute standards.
+You may be granted exemptions from these subjects if your university grades meet Actuaries Institute standards.

 Existing Student Members of the Actuaries Institute who do not yet have any recommendations for exemption(s), and subsequently receive recommendations for exemptions, will be required to pay their exemption(s) at the time of lodging them with the Actuaries Institute.
 If Student Members do not make payment at this time, the exemptions will be classed as invalid.
 Students will be required to pay for these exemptions in the next membership subscription period.

 MUTUAL RECOGNITION AGREEMENTS

 The Actuaries Institute currently holds mutual recognition agreements with the following actuarial associations:

 - Actuarial Society of South Africa (ASSA).

 - Canadian Institute of Actuaries (CIA).

 If you are an Associate of these associations you may be accepted as an Associate Member of the Actuaries Institute if: you qualified as an Associate by examination and you are a current financial Associate of one of the above-mentioned bodies.